logo center for people with disabilities

 • All CPWD staff members are considered mandatory reporters, obligated to report signs of abuse they are aware of both on and off the job.

-• Travel as needed and meet in person for direct services, groups, trainings, and outreach events.
+• Travel as needed for direct services, peer groups, trainings, and outreach events.

 • Participate in CPWD staff meetings, program meetings, and staff training activities.